Mezzky/learning-react/README.md

-# L e a r ning ReactJS with Mezzky (Rizky Ryan Sahadha)
+# L e a rning ReactJS with Mezzky (Rizky Ryan Sahadha)